PP-Module for LiFi Access Systems

 • Test FCS_CKM.2/GTK:3:

-The evaluator will test the authenticated-encryption functionality of AES-KWP for each combination of the following input parameter lengths:
+The evaluator shall test the authenticated-encryption functionality of AES-KWP for each combination of the following input parameter lengths:

 128 and 256 bit key encryption keys (KEKs)